All about Jeremy the artist and the teacher

 At the end of the Construction Phase I left Woodside and joined Ernst & Young Management Consultants as Director of IT Consulting for WA.
-During the 10 years that I worked as a management consultant I also studied for a Diploma of Art at Claremont School of Art.
-I held my first exhibition during this time.
-As a consultant I was able to work part time and with my second wife we bought a commercial stone fruit orchard at Mount Helena in the Perth Hills.
+During the 10 years that I worked as a management consultant, I also studied for a Diploma of Art at Claremont School of Art.
+I held my first exhibition at this time.
+As a consultant, I was able to work part-time and with my second wife we bought a commercial stone fruit orchard at Mount Helena in the Perth Hills.
 It was a good life working hard in the orchard, painting and exhibiting with income from consulting helping to balance the books.
-With my second wife we brought up three children at the orchard.
+With my second wife, we brought up three children at the orchard.
 My parents who had been living in Africa and the UK, eventually joined us buying a property in Mount Helena.

 My art was going so well that I was able to phase out the consulting over time.
 I was having regular solo exhibitions and I had my work in several galleries.

 I was well established as an artist, and our children had grown up, but our marriage was having some problems.

 My brother was dying of cancer.
 He had found a girlfriend in Thailand who looked after him until he died.
 Before his death, he wanted to visit England to say goodbye to his old friends and family.
 My parents asked me to go with him as he was not strong.
 On the way to England, we stopped over in Thailand for a couple of weeks.
 This changed my life as I fell hopelessly in love with a lovely 26-year-old Thai girl.
 I have never been cautious and held back from life and this was no different.
 I moved to Thailand.
 I regret the pain I caused but it just happened that way.